eduvpn/documentation/ROADMAP.md

 - [WireGuard](WIREGUARD.md) Support
 - Removal of all internal 2FA, 2FA only supported when using external authentication sources, e.g. in IdP
+- Guest Usage is gone for now (see below)

 ## Operator Changes

 - Runs on Debian >= 11, Fedora >= 34